TSummersLab/open-ball-beam/README.md

 OBB was developed and tested on 64-bit Windows 10 using Anaconda environments, but likely will work on other platforms as well e.g. Linux.

 ## Features
-OBB ships with the following software features
+OBB ships with the following software features.

 ### Control schemes
 - Proportional-integral-derivative (PID)